 March 25, 2026 · 10 min read

-Turn your LinkedIn profile into a recruiter magnet with a keyword-rich headline, a compelling About section, and the settings that put you in front of hiring managers.
+Learning how to optimize your LinkedIn profile for jobs is essential when recruiters use LinkedIn as their primary sourcing tool.
+These LinkedIn profile tips show you how to get found — with a keyword-rich headline, compelling About section, and the settings that put you in front of hiring managers.

 Why LinkedIn Works Like a Search Engine